HOW SLEEP DEPRIVATION AFFECTS YOUR HEART HEALTH

 Sleep experts recommend the following tips to help people get the sleep they need:

 - Try to avoid taking naps during the day.
-Midday naps can disrupt natural, nighttime sleep patterns, but if absolutely necessary, limit them to 20-30 minutes.
+Midday naps can disrupt natural sleep patterns and sleep quality.
+If a nap is absolutely necessary, limit them to 20-30 minutes.

 - Power down all electronic devices at least one hour before bedtime.
 Unnatural light sources trick the body into thinking that it is time to wake up.

 - Stick to a sleep schedule.
-Going to bed and waking up at the same time every day will help the body naturally develop healthy sleep patterns.
+Going to bed and waking up at the same time every day will help the body naturally develop healthy sleep patterns and help avoid sleep problems.

 - Remain active during the day and avoid caffeine after 5:00 p.m. to set the body up for a successful, restful night.